 Remember, a healthy plate is a colorful plate!
 Eat the rainbow and be sure to share this recipe with others who may need some ideas on healthy meals with a tight schedule!

-Wendi Irlbeck, MS, RDN, is a registered dietitian nutritionist, a certified international society of sports nutritionist, and fitness coach.
+Wendi Irlbeck, is a registered dietitian nutritionist, a certified international society of sports nutritionist, and fitness coach.
 Wendi utilizes evidence-based science to tailor nutrition programs for athletes to optimize performance, minimize health risks, and enhance recovery from training while focusing on injury prevention.
 She partners with parents, sports performance staff, and special needs and recreational athletes to offer nutritional guidance and optimal athletic performance and lifestyle plans.
-Wendi provides virtual services including telehealth but based in Grand Rapids, Michigan.
+Wendi provides virtual services including telehealth.
 Wendi works with clients of all levels and ages across the US as well as Canada and the UK.
-You can find more about Wendi and scheduling an appointment with her on her website.
+You can find more about Wendi and schedule an appointment with her on her website.

 Testimonials of Wendi’s expertise from colleges, coaches, parents, young athletes, and high school administrators can be found at the testimonial link on her website.
 You can also follow Wendi on Twitter, Facebook, and Instagram for more nutrition information